dwave-examples/employee-scheduling/README.md

   https://circleci.com/gh/dwave-examples/employee-scheduling.svg?style=shield)](
   https://circleci.com/gh/dwave-examples/employee-scheduling) -->

-# Employee Scheduling
+# Workforce Scheduling

-Employee scheduling is a common industry problem that often becomes complex due to real-world constraints.
+Workforce scheduling is a common industry problem that often becomes complex due to real-world constraints.
 This example demonstrates a scheduling scenario with a variety of employees and rules.